John Goldi csc

 Indigenous Research Adventures (1966-1968, 1973-1979) – Motivated by a cross-cultural background, an interest in aboriginal societies, fueled by anthropological studies at the University of Toronto, John Goldi became a full-time, hands-on, in-the-field, student of Indigenous societies of the world, starting with a two-year stint – as a high school teacher, and adult educator – in remote villages in Uganda, East Africa.
 After five years in a Toronto high school teaching history, he was off again, to live cheek-to-jowl, for six more years, again living full time, in remote northern Canadian arctic Inuit and Dene villages.

 During his time there he single-handedly built two 18 foot Inuit komatiks, a Dene toboggan, and an 18 x 20 foot log cabin.
-As well as going on numerous hunting expeditions, running a trapline and operating a fishnet.
+As well as going on numerous arctic and sub-arctic hunting expeditions (caribou, moose, seal, bear, geese and swan) with Inuit and Dene hunters, and personally running his own trapline and operating a fishnet on Great Slave Lake.

 John Goldi was following the early anthropological study model of Margaret Mead, Knud Rasmussen, Vilhjalmur Stefansson, and Franz Boas, in living full-time in the remote villages of the people whose culture they were interested in studying.
 (In fact he lived among and studied the same population groups in the same remote locations previously studied by Rasmussen, Boas, and Stefansson.)